Jdduryea/LSPI/README.md

 # LSPI
-Implementation of Least-Squares Policy Iteration Currently in progress
+Implementation of Least-Squares Policy Iteration.
+Currently in progress, implementation is not complete yet.